Georgia Vital Record

 CANNOT ACCEPT

-• Uncertified or Unsigned Copies: Any birth certificate without an official seal and signature.
+• Uncertified or Unsigned Copies: Any death certificate without an official seal and signature.

 • Notarized Photocopies: Notarizing a copy does not convert it into a valid vital record.

-Need a Georgia Birth Certificate Apostille Without Guesswork?
+Need a Georgia Death Certificate Apostille Without Guesswork?

-We help Georgia-born clients get the right certified copy, complete the GSCCCA apostille request, and avoid costly rejections.
+We help families and legal representatives get the right certified copy, complete the GSCCCA apostille request, and avoid costly rejections.

 Get Started Now Takes 2 minutes